 Jacaranda, University of Sydney, Historic tree in University of Sydney Quadrangle, Australia.

-The original tree was planted in 1928 by Professor Eben Gowrie Waterhouse and stood for nearly 9 decades until it collapsed in October 2016.
-A cloned replacement was promptly planted to continue this tradition on the grounds.
+The original tree was planted in 1928 by Professor Eben Gowrie Waterhouse and stood for close to nine decades before it collapsed in October 2016.
+A cloned replacement was planted shortly after at the same spot to keep the tradition alive.

 The community of curious travelers